ShengzhiWu/EasyPDE/README.md

 We use absolute value of eigenfunction to morph the sphere to get better visualization.

 The result is not symmetric at all.
 This is because the eigenfunctions sharing eigenvalue mixed.
-To get a more symmetric result, you can make the operator behave a little different in the longitude and latitude direction.
+To get more symmetric results, you can make the operator behave a little different in the longitude and latitude direction.
 You only need to change the "Fill matrix A" part of the above code.

 ```python
 np.random.seed(0)